• Skip to primary navigation

 In some parts of Italy, they add orange-flavored liqueur called Grand Marnier to the ricotta filling.

-You can add 2 to 3 tablespoon of it if you like.
+You can add 2 to 3 tbsp of it if you like.
 Alternatively, you can use any other liqueur with an orange or fruity aroma.

 Cinnamon ricotta pie